This escaped convict that's on the loose somewhere out there.

 Tell a kid to shut up and go back to school.

-Because that generally is the drive-by edit.
+Because that generally is the drive-by editor.

 Really?

-Is that really godly Illinois?
+Is that really Godly Illinois?

 Yes, it is.